ucsb-ds/pl-dev-team/custom-docker-grading.md

     git commit -m "pc - add datascience==0.18.0 to requirements.txt"
     git push origin master
     ```
 11. Now, we need to create or update our docker images.
-We want to update phtcon/grader-python
+In these instructions, we'll update `phtcon/grader-python`.